Rostbratwurst/ml-agents/docs/Installation.md

 #### Advanced: Installing for Development

-If you intend to make modifications to `mlagents` or `mlagents_envs`, you should install the packages from the cloned repo rather than from PyPi.
+If you intend to make modifications to `mlagents` or `mlagents_envs`, you should install the packages from the cloned repository rather than from PyPi.
 To do this, you will need to install `mlagents` and `mlagents_envs` separately.
-From the repo's root directory, run:
+From the repository's root directory, run:

 ```sh
 pip3 install -e ./ml-agents-envs